aaronland/go-libraryofcongress-datajam/README.md

 ### picturebook

-Create a PDF file containing images derived from one or more records from a line-seperated JSON file (see above), optionally filtering on zero or more properties.
+Create a PDF file containing images derived from one or more records from a line-seperated JSON data (see above), optionally filtering on zero or more properties.

 ```
 $> go run -mod vendor cmd/picturebook/main.go \